Background

 Everything you need to know about insuring your touring or static caravan.

-Caravan insurance is not legally required in the UK, but it's highly recommended.
-Your car insurance typically only provides limited third-party cover while towing - it won't cover damage to the caravan itself.
+Caravan insurance is not legally required in the UK, but it is highly recommended.
+Your car insurance typically only provides limited third-party cover while towing, and it will not cover damage to the caravan itself.
 Many caravan parks and storage sites require proof of insurance as a condition of your pitch agreement.
+If you own a motorhome rather than a towed caravan, you will need a different type of policy.
+See our motorhome insurance page for cover options.

-Your car insurance policy may include basic third-party liability while towing, but it won't cover damage to the caravan itself, its contents, or provide the same level of protection as a dedicated caravan insurance policy.
+Your car insurance policy may include basic third-party liability while towing, but it will not cover damage to the caravan itself, its contents, or provide the same level of protection as a dedicated caravan insurance policy.
 For comprehensive protection, you need a separate caravan insurance policy.
+Towing cover varies by the level of your car insurance, so check the policy schedule carefully.
+Read our fully comprehensive car insurance guide for more on how cover levels affect towing.

 Touring caravan insurance covers a caravan while on the road, in storage, and on site.
 Static caravan insurance covers a caravan permanently sited on a holiday park.
 They protect against different risks and require different policies.